Could FM Be Next on the Auction Block?

 That set the precedent.
 Once a spectrum space is considered “underused,” it can be bought and resold.

 So far, AM and FM are safe.
 No FCC plan is aimed at taking radio spectrum — at least, not yet.
-The Commission’s current fights are higher up the dial.
+The Commission’s current fights are higher up the dial, in satellite and 12-gigahertz territory.
 But radio operators are getting nervous.

 Why carriers care